kemapak/code-kitchen/src/cross-domain-communication/README.md

 ### Hosts File
 To test this first we need to create a fake subdomain.
 In our hosts file, all localhosts point to `127.0.0.x` internal IP addresses.
-So we can easly add a subdomain.
+So we can easily add a subdomain.

 _For example_: